Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Chapel Hill recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Chapel Hill has seen approximately 20 new homes approved annually over the past five financial years, totalling 102 homes.
-As of FY-26, 4 approvals have been recorded.
-On average, around 3 new residents arrive per dwelling constructed each year between FY-21 and FY-25.
-This suggests supply is lagging demand, potentially leading to heightened buyer competition and pricing pressures.
+As of FY-26, 5 approvals have been recorded.
+On average, 3 new residents per year arrive per dwelling constructed between FY-21 and FY-25.
+This supply lagging demand leads to heightened buyer competition and pricing pressures.

-New homes are being built at an average expected construction cost value of $641,000, indicating a focus on the premium market with high-end developments.
-In FY-26, $10.6 million in commercial approvals have been registered, demonstrating moderate levels of commercial development compared to Greater Brisbane.
-Chapel Hill shows approximately 60% of the construction activity per person and ranks among the 41st percentile nationally for areas assessed, suggesting limited choices for buyers and supporting demand for existing dwellings.
-Recent construction comprises 71.0% standalone homes and 29.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space, marking a departure from existing housing patterns which are currently 97.0% houses.
-Chapel Hill has around 588 people per approval, indicating a mature, established area.
+New homes are being built at an average value of $641,000, indicating a focus on the premium market with high-end developments.
+In FY-26, $10.6 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
+Compared to Greater Brisbane, Chapel Hill shows approximately 60% of the construction activity per person and ranks among the 41st percentile nationally, suggesting limited choices for buyers and supporting demand for existing dwellings.
+Recent construction comprises 71.0% standalone homes and 29.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space, marking a departure from the current housing pattern of 97.0% houses.
+Chapel Hill shows a mature, established area with around 588 people per approval.

 Frequently Asked Questions - Development